mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 ### 💡 Framework Customization: Identifying Your Brand's Funnel Tension

-Every business operates under unique technical frameworks, meaning "friction" will look different depending on your tech stack.
-To customize this pipeline, analytics teams must audit their specific ecosystem to identify which pages are pulling users away from the conversion track:
+Every business operates under unique technical frameworks, analytics teams must audit their specific ecosystem to identify which pages are pulling users away from the conversion track:

 * **SaaS/Subscription Models:** Focus heavily on isolating the main authentication gateways (`/login`, `/signin`, `/reset-password`).
 High search volume targeting these keywords implies app authentication loops or broken session cookies.
 * **E-Commerce/Retail Engines:** Map out customer service escalations (`/contact-us`, `/returns-refunds`, `/shipping-tracking`).
 If organic entries jump on these pages, users are likely hunting down delayed packages or struggling to update cart parameters.
 * **Lead Generation Platforms:** Monitor structural operational assets (`/help/`, `/faq/`, `/support/`).

-By defining these custom nodes in your SQL case statements, you can clearly track the tension balance on your Looker Studio dashboard.
-If the homepage share drops while your custom escalation nodes climb, the data provides an immediate, early warning signal that system friction is actively damaging revenue.
+By defining these custom nodes in your SQL case statements, you can clearly track the tension balance in the Data Studio dashboard.
+If homepage share drops while your custom escalation nodes climb, the data provides an immediate, early warning signal that system friction is actively damaging revenue.

 ---